thuiar/TEXTOIR/open_intent_detection/README.md

 Add a script in the [examples](./examples) directory, and configure the parsing parameters in the [run.py](./run.py).
 You can also run the programs serially by setting the combination of different parameters.
 A running example is shown in [run_MSP.sh](./examples/run_MSP.sh).

 ## Citation

-If you are interested in this work, and want to use the codes in this repo, please star/fork this repo and cite the following works:
+If this work is helpful, or you want to use the codes and results in this repo, please cite the following papers:
 ```
 @inproceedings{zhang-etal-2021-textoir,
     title = "{TEXTOIR}: An Integrated and Visualized Platform for Text Open Intent Recognition",